-Scott J. Sallinger - Author, Speaker and Designer
+Scott J. Sallinger - Designer, Author, and Artist

 As a songwriter, he tuned into the deeper meanings of life: relationships, self-awareness, and the world around us.
 He wrote about these life lessons and observations and continued to write long after his music career ended.

 Scott developed a special interest in the art of furniture making and cabinetry and began to experiment with different materials and techniques.

 Scott soon began to show his designs at art shows and street fairs, paying special attention to the problems people were having with making the most of their home environment.

 Scott, an artisan and a prominent figure in his community, was elected vice president of the Monrovia Arts Association and co-founded the After School Art programs, which were implemented in eight schools.